abeltavares/MarketPipe/README.md

 ## Project Components

-The pipeline consists of two Python scripts in the \dags folder:
+The pipeline consists of two Python scripts in `dags` folder:

 - `data_collection_storage.py`: Contains functions for retrieving stock and crypto performance data from APIs and storing the data in a PostgreSQL database.
 - `market_data_dag.py`: Sets up the DAGs for collecting and storing stock data from the financialmodelingprep and Alpha Advantage APIs, as well as cryptocurrency data from the CoinMarketCap API.